Engineering, control and longitudinal readout of Floquet qubits: Initialization of arbitrary Floquet states

 \section{Initialization of arbitrary Floquet states}

-In this section, we consider the timescale needed to initialize a Floquet qubit state with high fidelity.
-In particular, we point out that the adiabatic state transfer protocols of Refs.~\citep{mundadaFloquetengineeredEnhancementCoherence2020, desbuquoisControllingFloquetState2017a} are not optimal in the regime advantageous for longitudinal Floquet readout, \ie small $\Delta/\varepsilon_{d1}$.
-Instead, we introduce an instantaneous ramping protocol which leads to high preparation fidelity in that regime.
+\ag{In \cref{Section_IV_Readout_of_floquet_states}, we showed how to speed up Floquet qubit readout using an effective longitudinal coupling.
+In this section, we consider the timescales needed to initialize a Floquet qubit with high fidelity, addressing a shortcut we took in \cref{Section_III_Single_qubit_operations} when making the assumption that the logical Floquet states $\ket{\phi_{0,1}(0)}$ could be efficiently prepared.
+In particular, we will see that adiabatic state transfer protocols of Refs.~\citep{mundadaFloquetengineeredEnhancementCoherence2020, desbuquoisControllingFloquetState2017a} where the Floquet drive is slowly turned on are not optimal in the small-detuning regime that is advantageous for longitudinal Floquet readout.
+Instead, we propose an instantaneous ramping protocol which leads to high-fidelity state preparation in that regime.}